Carstig/labinet/README.md

 #### Creating Images
 I created images by using my Raspi and it's cam following [4].

-I recommend to take a picture only every second (or even less).
+I recommend to take a picture only every 5th (or even less).
 Either "objects" move so fast they become blurred (and more blurred pictures do not help), or they are so slow that within one second there is not much change in the object position or pose.

-_I took 5 pictures per seconds, ended up with 3000 pictures, which I labeled only about 300 from to have a good variance in what the pictures show._
+_I took 5 pictures per seconds, ended up with 3000 pictures, which I labeled only about 300 from to have a good variance in what the pictures show.
+In my second round I configured to have an img every 5th second - that was quite good, but when the dog is asleep you have lots of pretty identical images._

+If you have configured your cam//motion as deamon, the raspi will save pictures as soon as it is booted.
+Use `sudo service motion start | stop` to toggle this.

+In case not use this short command sequence to restart the image capturing:

+1. Enable camera with `sudo raspi-config`
+    1. go to `Interfaces`
+    2. select camera and enable it
+2. Take one picture `raspistill -o test.jpg`

+It is quite handy to configure _motion_ to open the image stream on a webinterface.
+You can then check the created images under `http://<raspi-ip>:8081/`

 ### Labeling with labelImg